TodePond/TodePondDotCom/wikiblogarden/academia/style/zoom-out/readme.md

 ## Zoom out style

-It's a stupid style of joke where you speak with less and less detail over time.
+It's a stupid style of joke writing where you speak with less and less detail over time.

 ## Zoom out style